 Treatment for Hodgkin’s lymphoma is very effective, and most people with the condition eventually recover.
-There are many treatment options for Hodgkin’s lymphoma.
-The primary treatment for Hodgkin’s lymphoma is chemotherapy.
-However, other treatment options such as radiotherapy and steroid medicine are also used.
+While there are many treatment options for Hodgkin’s lymphoma, the primary treatment for Hodgkin’s lymphoma is chemotherapy.
+However, other treatment options such as radiotherapy and steroid medicine are also available.

-The primary treatment for Hodgkin’s lymphoma is chemotherapy alone or chemotherapy followed by radiation therapy.
-Sometimes chemotherapy can be combined with steroid medications.
-Surgery is usually avoided in Hodgkin’s lymphoma, except for a biopsy, used to diagnose the condition.
+The primary treatment for Hodgkin’s lymphoma is chemotherapy alone or chemotherapy followed by radiation therapy and sometimes chemotherapy can also be combined with steroid medications.
+Surgery is not a choice in Hodgkin’s lymphoma, except for a biopsy, used to diagnose the condition.
 In general, treatment for Hodgkin’s lymphoma is very effective, and most people with the condition eventually recover.

 Chemotherapy uses drugs to kill cancer cells.
-Chemotherapy is administered in various ways depending on the cancer type.
+It is also administered in various ways depending on the cancer type.